Sid and Marty Krofft

-Sid Krofft (born July 30, 1929) and Marty Krofft (born April 9, 1937) are a Canadian sibling team of television creators and puppeteers.
-Through their production company, Sid & Marty Krofft Pictures, they have made numerous children's television and variety show programs in the U.S., particularly in the 1970s, including H.R.
-Pufnstuf, Land of the Lost and Sigmund and the Sea Monsters.
-Their fantasy programs often feature large-headed puppets, high-concept plots, and extensive use of low-budget special effects.
+Sid Krofft (born July 30, 1929) and Marty Krofft (April 9, 1937 – November 25, 2023), known as The Krofft Brothers and born as Cydus and Moshopopoulos Yolas, were a Canadian sibling team of television creators, writers and puppeteers.
+Through their production company, Sid & Marty Krofft Pictures, they made numerous children's television and variety show programs in the U.S., particularly in the 1970s, including H.R.
+Pufnstuf, Land of the Lost, and Sigmund and the Sea Monsters.
+Their fantasy programs often featured large-headed puppets, high-concept plots, and extensive use of low-budget special effects.